SNWCreations/l4d2-modded-server/README.md

 Annoyed with recreating the folder structure?
 You can simply copy the file you want by running `custom_file <file>` in your Command Prompt or `.\custom_file.ps1 <file>` in PowerShell at the root of this repository folder, the script will recreate the path structure for you.

+Wanted to install Steam workshop files?
+Just checkout `workshop.bat` script (wraps `workshop.ps1` PowerShell script), it will handle Steam Workshop downloads for you, just need your Steam account name so SteamCMD will ask for your password (or lookup cached credentials) later.

 ### Setting admins

 There are two ways to configure the admin list, I prefer `admin_simple.ini` from `addons/sourcemod/configs` folder, `admins.cfg` is also available though.